 For help with MDS and AgriSuite, contact the Agricultural Information Contact Centre at 1-877-424-1300 or firstname.lastname@example.org.

-Publication 853 includes much of the training material and information that was previously found on the OMAFRA website.
-If you work for a municipality, a land use planning firm or a nutrient management consulting firm and are interested in additional training opportunities related to the MDS, contact an OMAFRA Rural Planner in your area.
+If you work for a municipality, a land use planning firm or a nutrient management consulting firm and are interested in training opportunities related to MDS, contact the OMAFRA Rural Planner in your area.